 It governs how we learn and remember how to tie our shoes, play the piano, and drive a car.
 Once something is locked into our procedural memory it has a much higher chance of staying with us for the long term.

-Training through a simulation is an ideal method for recreating this procedural memory effect through visualisation.
+Training through a simulation is an ideal method for recreating this procedural memory effect through visualization.
 It’s the approach Formula 1 drivers take, dedicating two full days of simulator driving training in the build-up to a race.

 This is a perfect example of how athletes spend most of their time practicing vs performing.
 The ratio of training to competition is heavily weighted towards the former.
 However, in the business world, the inverse is true.